isabelc/lightweight-contact-form/readme.txt

 == Changelog ==

+= 2.0, 2019-01-09 =
+* New - Added the ability to use Google reCAPTCHA v3 to stop spam on your contact form.
+To use this new protection, get your free [Google reCAPTCHA keys](https://isabelcastillo.com/recaptcha-v3-keys).
+Then, enter those keys in your WordPress admin settings by going to **Settings** > **Discussion**.
+On the Discussion Settings page, scroll all the way down to "Lightweight Contact Form" where you'll find the place to enter your **reCAPTCHA v3 Site key** and **reCAPTCHA v3 Secret key**.
+* New - Removed the math captcha box, again.

 = 1.5.2, 2018-08-06 =
-* Tweak - Add back the match captcha box which was previously removed in version 1.5.
+* Tweak - Add back the math captcha box which was previously removed in version 1.5.
 It is added again because the honeypot field is not working well enough to eliminate spam.

 = 1.5.1, 2018-03-07 =
 * Tweak - Added 2 (optional) semi-colons.